 Wheel sizes vary from traditional 26 inch up to 29, with each size offering different advantages.
 There are fatbikes – the less said about them the better – with tyres wide enough to ride on snow or sand.
 And now electric MTBs are taking the world by storm although with a lot of resistance from traditional riders.

 Mountain bikes have spread from a handful of pioneers in the US to be used by a massive base of riders all over the world.
 And their use is not restricted to the off-road community.
-Mountain bikes are big business, and their extra ruggedness is much loved by commuters and general cyclists, too.
+Mountain bikes are big business, and their extra ruggedness is much loved by everyone from commuters to those going on cycling holidays worldwide.

 Styles may have changed and technology may have improved, but it’s still a strong frame, fat tyres and low gears that will help you ride off road.
 And with the constant innovation, mountain bikes are taking on bigger drops more radical terrain than ever before.